vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 - The auth type determines the model request limits as well as what data Google collects.
 See the [Terms of Service and Privacy Notice](https://github.com/google-gemini/gemini-cli/blob/main/docs/tos-privacy.md) for details. **Keep in mind that if you authenticate using your personal Google account or use the free Google AI tier, your code, prompts and responses will be used to train Google models**.
 - If `"selectedAuthType"` is set to `"oauth-personal"`, you will need to log into your Google account via the browser.
 This will create `~/.gemini/google_accounts.json` and `~/.gemini/oauth_creds.json`.
   - Currently (August 2025), you get the most free Gemini 2.5 Pro requests this way ([60 per minute and 1,000 per day](https://github.com/google-gemini/gemini-cli?tab=readme-ov-file#common-configuration-steps)).
   - However, **[token caching](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/token-caching.md) is not available for this auth type**.
-You can view your token usage for a given `gemini` session using the `/stats` REPL command.
+You can view your token usage for a given `gemini` session using the `/stats` and `/stats model` REPL commands.
 - If `"selectedAuthType"` is set to `"gemini-api-key`", you will need to `export GEMINI_API_KEY="<Your Gemini API Key>"` in e.g. `~/.gemini/.env`.
 You can obtain a Gemini API key [here](https://aistudio.google.com/apikey).
   - Currently (August 2025), the [Free Tier rate limits](https://ai.google.dev/gemini-api/docs/rate-limits#free-tier) for Gemini 2.5 Pro are 5 requests per minute and 100 requests per day.
 While this is an order of magnitude lower than what you get by authenticating using your personal Google account, **token caching is available for this auth type**.
   - To get 1,000 requests per day using the Free Tier, you would need to switch to Gemini 2.5 Flash Lite, a less capable model.
 The lowest paid tier, Tier 1, gives you 150 requests per minute and 10,000 requests per day using Gemini 2.5 Pro.